Tredoku Patterns: Classifying tredoku patterns with

 \begin{definition} Let $\mathcal{T}_1$ and $\mathcal{T}_2$ be tredoku patterns.
 Suppose that the intersection of the regions $|\mathcal{T}_1|$ and $|\mathcal{T}_2|$ is exactly $|t|$, where $t$ is a tile which is common to both patterns.
 Moreover, suppose that $t$ is a leaf in both $\mathcal{T}_1$ and $\mathcal{T}_2$, the runs in $\mathcal{T}_1$ and $\mathcal{T}_2$ are in different directions, and $t$ is at the end of its run in both $\mathcal{T}_1$ and $\mathcal{T}_2$.
 We say that the pattern $\mathcal{T}=\mathcal{T}_1\cup \mathcal{T}_2$ is the \emph{merging of $\mathcal{T}_1$ and $\mathcal{T}_2$ at $t$}. \end{definition} As examples, we see that the last four patterns in Figure~\ref{fig:sporadic} are all mergings: the common tile $t$ is taken to be a non-leaf that is the end of both its runs of length $3$.
 As an aside, we note that the result of merging $\mathcal{T}_1$ and $\mathcal{T}_2$ at $t$ is always a tredoku pattern: \begin{lemma} Let $\mathcal{T}_1$, $\mathcal{T}_2$ and $t$ satisfy the conditions in the definition above.
 The merging $\mathcal{T}$ of $\mathcal{T}_1$ and $\mathcal{T}_2$ at $t$ is a tredoku pattern.
 If $\mathcal{T}_i$ has $\tau_i$ tiles, $\rho_i$ runs of length $3$ and $\ell_i$ leaves, then $\mathcal{T}$ has $\tau_1+\tau_2-1$ tiles, $\rho_1+\rho_2$ runs of length $3$ and $\ell_1+\ell_2-2$ leaves. \end{lemma} We remark that if $\mathcal{T}_1$ and $\mathcal{T}_2$ are verdant, then so is their merging $\mathcal{T}$.

 We are now in a position to classify all verdant tredoku patterns.
 Our approach will be to show that a verdant tredoku pattern with more than $5$ tiles is either a $2$-leaf extension of a smaller verdant tredoku pattern or is a merging of two smaller verdant tredoku patterns. \begin{theorem} Up to symmetry, the patterns with $5$, $7$, $9$, $11$, $13$ and $17$ tiles listed in Figures~\ref{fig:sporadic5} to~\ref{fig:sporadic1317} are the only verdant tredoku patterns. \end{theorem} \begin{proof} Let $V$ be the set of patterns listed in Figures~\ref{fig:sporadic5} to~\ref{fig:sporadic1317}.
-It is easy to check that these patterns are all verdant tredoku patterns.
-We will show there are no other verdant tredoku patterns (up to symmety).
+These patterns are all verdant tredoku patterns.
+We will show there are no other verdant tredoku patterns (up to symmetry).

 Certainly there are no verdant tredoku patterns with $3$ tiles.
 A verdant tredoku pattern with $5$ tiles has two runs and $4$ leaves, so each run has $2$ leaves.
 These runs must intersect in their centre tiles, by Corollary~\ref{cor:tredoku_leaves}.
-It is now easy to see that the only $5$ tile verdant tredoku patterns, up to symmetry, are listed in Figure~\ref{fig:sporadic5}.
+So the only $5$ tile verdant tredoku patterns, up to symmetry, are listed in Figure~\ref{fig:sporadic5}.
 So it is sufficient to show that Figures~\ref{fig:sporadic79} to~\ref{fig:sporadic1317} list all verdant tredoku patterns with $7$ or more tiles.

 We note that $V$ is closed under $2$-leaf extensions.
 Indeed, there is only one $2$-leaf extension of a pattern in $V$, from a $5$-tile pattern to a $7$-tile pattern, as most leaves cannot be used for $2$-leaf extensions.
 It is also not hard to check that $V$ is also closed under merging, in the sense that if we merge two patterns that lie in $V$ (up to symmetry), the result is also a pattern in $V$ (up to symmetry).
 To help with this check, the leaves which are suitable for merging because they could lie at the end of a new run of length $3$ are shaded in the figures.
 Most of these leaves cannot, in fact, be used to merge two patterns in $V$.
 This is because patterns would intersect outside the leaf, or runs of length $4$ or more would be created.